 ARCRA retiree volunteers, called LINKS, staff the Retiree Connection.
 They monitor the message number and will call you back, generally within 24 hours.
 When they call you back to talk about your issue or concern, they can help you and connect you with needed information or resources.
 If you wish, they can get on the phone with you when you call the Benefit Service Center to help work through an issue related to your Red Cross pension, benefits or service history.
 And, if it seems like the issue cannot get resolved, they can escalate your call to the American Red Cross through the ARCRA administrator.
 The goal is to provide a service to you, the Red Cross retiree, and help you get answers and resolve your issue working with the Red Cross Benefit Service Center.
 The ARCRA volunteers can also connect you to community resources that can help you with day to day support.

 Call the Retiree Connection 202-303-7184, if you need help with your benefits, connect to community resources, or if you just need to talk with another Red Crosser.
-Leave a message and we will call you back, usually within 24 hours.
+Leave a message and we will call you back, usually the next business day.

 For help, call the Retiree Connection at 202-303-7184 and leave a message with your:

 Sometimes making a personal connection is as important as addressing the issue that prompted the call.
 Gregory L. Smith, the new Retiree Connection Coordinator, shared his notes from a call he returned: